sdercolin/vlabeler/README.md

 - Mouse drag on normal parameters: move itself
 - Mouse drag on primary parameters: move all the lines together
 - `Shift`: invert normal/primary. e.g. mouse drag on primary parameters with Shift pressed only moves itself.
+- `Q`/`W`/`E`/`R`/... : move the corresponding parameter line to current cursor position.
+The order is defined in the labeler.
+Note that this feature is only available in the single entry editing mode.

 ### Audio playback